This post may contain affiliate links. See my disclosure policy.

 - Very little prep work.
 Like Denver steak, the picanha cut doesn’t need much TLC before cooking.
 All you need to do is season it with salt and pepper, skewer it, and throw it on the grill.

-Ingredients needed
+Key Ingredients

 - Kosher salt and black pepper.
 Stick with kosher or flaky sea salt and freshly cracked pepper.
-If you want to infuse even more flavor, season the beef with cumin, garlic powder, paprika, and chili powder as well.
+If you want to infuse even more flavor, I sometimes season the beef with cumin, garlic powder, paprika, and chili powder as well.

 - Oil.
 To prevent the steak from sticking to the grill grates.